 Is there any blue quite like the brilliant azure autumn sky?
 This idea takes inspiration from a sunny fall day.
 Branches of colorful leaves (these are oak, but any foliage in your yard with harvest hues will do–in warmest climates try sweet gum or pistache) are slipped into a variety of glassware all in the same shade of blue.
 Such a simple way to dress-up a console or sideboard.
 Hit the thrift store!

 Not your Nana’s Thanksgiving centerpiece!
-Succulents skewered on sticks and inserted into a pot filled with pods, pitcher plant, and stems of purple basil makes a display that’s long-lasting and just plain cool.
+Succulents skewered on sticks and inserted into a pot filled with pods, pitcher plant blooms, and stems of purple basil makes a display that’s both long-lasting and just plain cool.
 Once the less sturdy blooms in the bouquet wilt, just pull out the succulents and put them in a pot to keep growing.
 How-to here.

 Say the Word

-Leaf-shaped tags with inspirational words are tied with twine to the stems of white mini pumpkins, then lined up on an antique breadboard decorated with branches of berried shrubs.
+Leaf-shaped tags with inspirational words are tied with twine to the stems of white mini pumpkins.
+Line them up on an antique breadboard decorated with branches of berried shrubs.
 Download the free printable tags HERE.